gutfeeling/word_forms/README.md

 #### Word Forms tries to solve this problem by finding all possible forms of a given English word.
 It can perform verb conjugations, connect noun forms to verb forms, adjective forms, adverb forms, plularize singular forms etc.

-While this sounds like a rather trivial job, I do not know of any other package that can do this.
+I do not know of any other package that can do this.

 ## Comaptibility